Associate Professor - The Eva and Marc Besen International Research Chair in Design

 Facett has received many accolades including the 2018 Australian Good Design Award of the Year, the 2018 CSIRO Design Innovation Award and the Victorian Premier’s Design Award 2018 (Product Design).

 A central part of her practice is facilitating design thinking workshops using custom-designed Tactile Tools and design road-mapping methodologies.
-She teaches through the RMIT Master of Design Futures and her teaching practice traverses embedded practice in cancer care, redesigning end-of-life experience and health sector innovation.
+She teaches as an Associate Professor at the Eva and Marc Besen International Research Chair in Design and her teaching practice traverses embedded practice in cancer care, redesigning end-of-life experience and health sector innovation.

 She has exhibited at the Melbourne Museum, Gallery of Modern Art and other galleries locally and globally and her design work has attracted significant press across all platforms.
 Her practice has commercial, research and academic outcomes.